xddcore/SleepPanda/README.md

 Fixup: Because pigpio relies on the BCM2711 chip hardware function to achieve ultra-low-latency DMA operations, and qemu's DMA cannot support this operation, so pigpio simulation cannot be completed in the QEMU environment.

 #### 2.5.1 Buzzer
+>Author: Chengsen Dong

+**Features:**
+The module is driven by S8550 transistor.
+Working voltage 3.3V-5V.
+Low level trigger.
+Designed with holes for fixing with bolt, so it is easy to assemble.
+VCC: External 3.3V-5V voltage (can be directly connected with 5V single-chip microcomputer and 3.3V single-chip microcomputer)
+GND: External GND
+I/O: External micro-controller IO port

 #### 2.5.2 Sound Sensor
 >Author: Yihan Wang